preconstruct/preconstruct/site/docs/configuration.md

 ### `browser` {#browser}

 The `browser` field specifies alias files exclusive to browsers.
-This allows you to create different bundles from your source code based on `typeof window` and `typeof document` checks - thanks to that you can, for example, remove server-only code (just for those bundles).

-**Note:** Those files are not meant to be consumed by browsers "as is".
-They just assume browser-like environment, but they still can contain for example references to `process.env.NODE_ENV` as that is meant to be replaced by a consuming bundler.
+Browser builds preserve `typeof window`, `typeof document`, and `process.env.NODE_ENV`; Preconstruct does not replace these expressions or eliminate branches based on them.
+A consuming bundler may still transform them.